dsgou/ros_visual/README.md

 It consists of 4 catkin packages, the depth, chroma and fusion packages comprise the process described above while ros_visual is a high level package to help launch all the nodes and automate the process.

+### Description ###
+The concept of this project is to detect and track people in indoor environment and produce some statistics regarding their movement and physique(e.g. height).
+It consists of 4 catkin packages, the depth, chroma and fusion packages comprise the process described above while ros_visual is a high level package to help launch all the nodes and automate the process.

 * Chroma
-  ⋅⋅* Description: Processes the RGB image to be more useful and publishes the processed version and the image difference
+ * Description: Processes the RGB image to be more useful and publishes the processed version and the image difference
-  ⋅⋅* Input : RGB image
+ * Input : RGB image
-  ⋅⋅* Output: ⋅⋅* processed RGB image
+ * Output: * processed RGB image
-			  ⋅⋅* RGB image difference
+	   * RGB image difference
 * Depth
-  ⋅⋅* Description: Processes the depth image and corrects the holes and publishes the processed version and the depth difference
+ * Description: Processes the depth image and corrects the holes and publishes the processed version and the depth difference
-  ⋅⋅* Input : depth image
+ * Input : depth image
-  ⋅⋅* Output: ⋅⋅* processed depth image
+ * Output: * processed depth image
-			  ⋅⋅* depth image difference
+	   * depth image difference
 * Fusion
-  ⋅⋅* Description: Combines the output of the Chroma and Depth nodes and produces high level statistics ⋅⋅* Input : ⋅⋅* RGB image
+ * Description: Combines the output of the Chroma and Depth nodes and produces high level statistics
+ * Input : * RGB image
-			  ⋅⋅* RGB image difference
+	   * RGB image difference
-			  ⋅⋅* depth image difference
+	   * depth image difference
-			  ⋅⋅* depth image difference
+	   * depth image difference

 ### Set up ###